dootask/appstore/appstore/apps/office/README.md

 # OnlyOffice Document Editing Plugin

-## Plugin Overview
+## Overview

-This plugin integrates the OnlyOffice online document editing feature into DooTask.
-With this plugin, you can directly edit and preview Word, Excel, and PowerPoint documents online within DooTask, enabling seamless collaborative editing.
+This plugin integrates OnlyOffice's online document editing capabilities into DooTask.
+With it, you can directly edit and preview Word, Excel, PowerPoint, and other documents online, enabling real-time collaborative editing within DooTask.

 ## Key Features

-* Online editing support for Word, Excel, and PowerPoint documents
+- Online editing for Word, Excel, and PowerPoint documents
-* Online document preview
+- Online document preview
-* Real-time collaborative editing with multiple users
+- Real-time multi-user collaboration
-* Document version history
+- Document version history
-* Document permission management
+- Document permission management

-## Installation Instructions
+## Installation

 1. Find and install this plugin from the DooTask App Store
-2. Once installed, the plugin is automatically activated with no additional steps
+2. The plugin will be enabled automatically after installation—no extra steps required
-3. Default configuration supports most use cases; advanced settings are available if needed
+3. Default settings are optimized for most scenarios; you can further customize them in the plugin settings if needed
-4. ⚠️ This plugin has a relatively large image size and may take some time to install—please refer to the installation log for progress updates
+4. ⚠️ The plugin is large (about 1.3GB); installation may take some time.
+Please check the installation log for progress

 ## How to Use

-1. After installation, upload documents directly within a task or project
+1. After installation, upload documents directly in tasks or projects
-2. Click on a document to start online editing
+2. Click a document to start online editing
-3. Supports simultaneous editing by multiple users
+3. Multiple users can edit the same document simultaneously